 In the thirteenth chapter of Luke, Jesus shares the parable of the barren fig tree.
 If it’s been a while since you read it, the story is about a vineyard worker who continues to tend a tree that hasn’t borne fruit for three years.
 The tree’s owner demands the worker stop wasting precious soil by cutting the tree down.
 The worker asks the owner to let him care for it for one more year, and if it still doesn’t bear fruit, he’ll cut it down then.
 What Jesus was explaining is that God is patient with His children, but that patience isn’t endless.

 Why mention that parable as we approach the end of the year?
-It’s a good reminder not to give up when you don’t get the results you hoped for.
+It’s a good reminder not to give up when we don’t get the results we hoped for.
 Cutting the tree down would have been easier for the vineyard worker, but he was willing to devote the care and effort to help the tree become what it was intended to be.
 He wasn’t ready to give up on the tree, just as God isn’t about to give up on us.

-We shouldn’t give up on ourselves, either.
+Let’s not give up on ourselves, either.
 Growth isn’t automatic.
 It takes more time than we’d like, plenty of work, and a lot of nurturing to become the person we want to be.
 We also need to remember to extend the same effort to our families, friends, and communities.

 Like the vineyard worker, we know that achieving the growth we want to see demands investing extra effort into what matters most.
 We also have to trust that growth will come.
 When we become frustrated and demanding, like the tree’s owner, we risk losing out on seeing the results we crave.